edoajg/IOTGreenhouse/README.md

 Greenhouse controller for Arduino-like SoC.
 I used a Wemos D1 mini pro on this project in particular.

-It works with Blynk IOT platform.
+It works with Blynk IOT platform for monitoring and manual control.

 Inputs:
 * Ambient Temperature (DHT11 sensor)